shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Wryonin and Lemilay exchanged glances.
 They smiled at each other.

 "'The last one there is the snapped twig.'
-Ersatizca, sister, you're the last one here."
+Ersatzica, sister, you're the last one here."
 Lemilay loomed over her.
 "You're the snapped twig."

 "What does that mean?"
 Ersatzica looked up at her.